MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-School-Enrolment/README.md

-# S3 SDD School Enrolment
+# N5 SDD - School Enrolment

 ## Introduction

-A program has been written to help office staff decide which part of a school a pupil should be in when they enrol.
+A program has been written to help office staff when they enrol a new pupil.
+Using the age of a pupil, the program will decide which part of a school a pupil should be in.

 The rules are: